-1. How the LEA provided the public the opportunity to provide input in the development of the LEA's plan for the use of ARP ESSER funds and took such input into account: Description: Public hearings were advertised and held in conjunction with a school board meeting.
-A survey was distributed to parents and community members during the summer of 202 The leadership team analyzed the survey responses and incorporated the feedback.
+How the LEA provided the public the opportunity to provide input in the development of the LEA's planuse of ARP ESSER funds and took such input into account: Public hearings were advertised and held in conjunction with a school board meeting.
+A survey was distributed to parents and community members during the summer.
+Public hearings were advertised and held in conjunction with a school board meeting.
+A survey was distributed to parents and community members during the summer.
 2. Но ow the LEA engaged in meaningful consultation with specific stakeholders, including, but not limited to: a.
-Students (please check one): Yes: Somewhat: No: De Scription: The building principals met informally with students to determine academic needs. b.
-Families (please check one): Yes: Somewhat: No: De Two surveys were provided to parents requesting their input on technical needs, supplies, meals, transportation and use of ESSER funds.
-44 responses received in April 2020 and 40 in August 2021.
+Students (please check one): Yes: Somewhat: No: De Principals met informally with students to determine academic needs.
+68 student responses were recorded. b.
+Families (please check one): Yes: Somewhat: No: De Two surveys were provided to parents requesting their input on technical needs, supplies, meals, transportation, and use of ESSER funds.
+48 Responses in April 2020, 38 responses in August 2021.
 Scription: c.
-School and district administrators, including special education administrators (please check one): Yes: No: No: De scription: The leadership team met weekly to address COVID-19 issues and concerns. d.
-Teachers, principals, school leaders, other educators, school staff, and their unions (please check one): Yes: No: No: De scription: Held whole staff meetings in person and via zoom.
+School and district administrators, including special education administrators (please check one): Yes: No: No: De scription: Leadership team met weekly to address COVID 19 issues. d.
+Teachers, principals, school leaders, other educators, school staff, and their unions (please check one): Yes: No: No: De scription: Held whole-staff meetings in person and via zoom.
 Communicated via email and shared documents. e.
-Tribes, if applicable (please check one): Yes: Somewhat: No: De scription: N/A- There are no Tribes in the area. f.
-Civil rights organizations, including disability rights organizations (please check one): Yes: No: No: De scription: N/A- None in the area. g.
+Tribes, if applicable (please check one): Yes: Somewhat: No: De scription: N/A- There are no tribes in the area. f.
+Civil rights organizations, including disability rights organizations (please check one): Yes: No: No: Description: N/A- None in the local area. g.
 Stakeholders representing the interests of children with disabilities, English learners, children experiencing homelessness, children and youth in foster care, migratory students, children who are incarcerated, and other underserved students (please check one): Yes: No: No: De Homeless Liaison, Special Services Coordinator, Title I Liaison, School Assistance Personnel, Department of Health and Human Services staff. h.
-Community-based organizations, including partnerships to promote access to before and after-school programming (please check one): Yes: No: No: De The community does not have a community based programs, however the Colebrook Recreational Department opens their programs to area towns.
-The school is in process of offering afterschool programs.
-Scription: i.
-Early childhood education providers and families, including partnerships to ensure access to and continuity of care for families with children of different ages, particularly as they transition to school (please check one): Yes: No: No: De scription: Communicate regularly with the North Country Head Start and local private day care centers
+Community-based organizations, including partnerships to promote access to before and after-school programming (please check one): Yes: No: No: De The community does not have any organization to provide before and after-school programs; however, the school provides their own after school program for students during the school year. scription: i.
+Early childhood education providers and families, including partnerships to ensure access to and continuity of care for families with children of different ages, particularly as they transition to school (please check one): Yes: No: No: De Communicate regularly with North Country early childhood education providers and families, including Head Start and local, private childcare centers scription: